Lindisfarne: Post priory dissolution economy

-Present-day economy
+21st-century economy

-The island is within the Northumberland Coast National Landscape, an Area of Outstanding Natural Beauty.
-The ruined monastery is in the care of English Heritage, which also runs a museum/visitor centre nearby.
-The neighbouring parish church is still in use.

-Holy Island was considered part of the Islandshire unit along with several mainland parishes.
-This came under the jurisdiction of the County Palatine of Durham until the Counties (Detached Parts) Act 1844.

 Lindisfarne was mainly a fishing community for many years, with farming and the production of lime also of some importance.

 Lindisfarne is well known for mead.
 When monks inhabited the island, it was thought that if the soul was in God's keeping, the body must be fortified with Lindisfarne mead.
 Lindisfarne Mead is produced at St Aidan's Winery, and sold widely.
 The mead recipe remains a secret of the family which produces it.

-It is possible to see old wooden boats turned upside down on the land, used as sheds.
-It is possible that this type of settlement was used by seafaring Vikings that exploited their ships as protection while away from home.
-These upturned boats near the foreshore provided the inspiration for Spanish architect Enric Miralles' Scottish Parliament Building in Edinburgh.